AnthonyJ777/Homework/README.md

 * The profiles of the most successful AI imaging companies globally suggests AI imaging and security technology offered for use on things such as credit cards and IDs is very lucrative

-* This technology would make use of all the above-noted technological developments in this sector expect for probably 3D CNNs since credit cards and IDs are 2D; LTSM would seem to be especially important for financial security across time and purchases
+* This technology would make use of all the above-noted technological developments in this sector except for probably 3D CNNs since credit cards and IDs are 2D; LTSM would seem to be especially important for financial security across time and purchases

 * These technologies are appropriate for this product offer because credit cards and IDs require analysis/matching of facial pictures (CNNs), recurrence would allow security across cards and IDs belonging to the same person, etc.